simpleai-team/simpleai/docs/search_viewers.rst

 * Blue border, blue background: current node, being analyzed or expanded.
 * Orange border, white background: newly created nodes, after expanding a parent node.
+* Black border, green background: the solution node (goal for traditional search, or best node for local search).
 * Black border, white background: the rest of the nodes kept in memory, needed to keep the search tree from the fringe to the initial node.

-Like the ConsoleViewer, the WebViewer can receive some configuration parameters (they are all optional, if you don't understand them just leave them with their default values):
+The WebViewer can receive some configuration parameters (they are all optional, if you don't understand them just leave them with their default values):

-* **host** (string, optional, default to '127.0.0.1'): by default, the website will only allow connections coming from the same machine.
-If you want to use the viewer website from a machine which isn't the one running your program, then you can specify that using this parameter.
+* **host** (string, optional, default to '0.0.0.0'): by default, the website will allow connections coming from any network address.
+If you want to restrict that, then you can specify the allowed address using this parameter.
 * **port** (integer, optional, default to 8000): the port where the website will be listening.